vusion/icon-font-loader/README.md

 # icon-font-loader

 Import svg files by using a virtual property `icon-font` in CSS.
 And generate icon fonts after collecting all svgs.
-This loader can be seen as an equivalent substitution from characters to font icons.

-Transform icon-font CSS property and generate font files automatically.
+This could be seen as an equivalent substitution from characters to font icons.

 ## Example